Comprehensive Car Insurance

 Comprehensive insurance covers the kinds of things you never expect to happen to you, but actually happen all the time.
 Check your specific policy for any exclusions, but comprehensive coverage usually includes:

 - Vandalism—like when you get in an altercation in a parking lot and some nice gentleman decides to key your car.
 Or a creative young artist decides to spray paint her name across your hood.
 Or a thief damages your vehicle will breaking into it to steal the guitar in your backseat.
 One note on that last example: If someone breaks into your car, comprehensive insurance covers damage to the car itself, but not theft or damage to your things inside.
-So that guitar may be covered by renters’ or homeowners’ insurance.
-(BTW, you can bundle these at Lemonade and get 10% off each policy.)
+So that guitar may be covered by renters or homeowners insurance.
+(BTW, you can bundle these at Lemonade and be eligible for a discount on each policy.)

-- If your car is stolen, comprehensive insurance would cover that as well, so you may be paid out the actual cash value of the car if it can’t be recovered.
+- If your car is stolen, comprehensive insurance would cover theft as well, so you may be paid out the actual cash value of your vehicle if it can’t be recovered.

 - If you hit a deer, or some other animal, the collision damage will be covered by your comprehensive policy.